- conforms_to::[[Observation Form Contract]]

 -

-informs::[[The Second Cycle of Contribution Happens]]
+informs_downstream::[[The Second Cycle of Contribution Happens]]

 -

-informs::[[Terms Become Common Through Unanimity, Not Precedent]]
+informs_downstream::[[Terms Become Common Through Unanimity, Not Precedent]]

 - The Conviction asks the project to let new common vocabulary enter only through explicit agreement.
 This Observation supplies one reason the stance is load-bearing: vocabulary accretion has a cost, and the cost falls disproportionately on later participants.